learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 13.16.
-What are private class fields in JavaScript?
+## Q. What are private class fields in JavaScript?

 Private class fields (ES2022) use the `#` prefix to declare fields that are only accessible from inside the class body.
 They are a true hard private — not accessible via `obj['#field']` or any workaround.